fauosilva/PostgreSQLDocumentManager/README.md

  - Instructions
     - Open the project folder using your favorite terminal.
 	- Execute docker-compose (docker-compose up) to create a new container with the PostgreSQL database
-	  - Wait for the compose to finish and startup the PostgreSQL databas.
+	  - Wait for the compose to finish and startup the PostgreSQL database.
+	    - The seed data will include an Admin user with simple credentials (Username = adminuser / Password = Adminpassword)
 	- Configure project secrets using CLI or using your favorite IDE

 ```json